sanju99/MtbQuantCNN/data_processing/README.md

-# Data Extraction and Proessing
+# Data Extraction and Processing

 ## Step 1